imofftoseethewizard/bloop/README.md

 of the digests should be the same, but as long as the caller and one other respond with matching digests, then it is reasonable to presume the caller faithfully stores the block.)

-*Client* An unidentified, untrusted actor.
+*Client* &mdash; An unidentified, untrusted actor.
 These actors consume the services of the pool.

-*Delegate* An identified, trusted actor.
+*Delegate* &mdash; An identified, trusted actor.
 These actors ensure pool integrity and coordinate the actions of the agents.

-*Digest* A digest is a seeded cryptographic hash of a subset of a data block computed by a repository.
+*Digest* &mdash; A digest is a seeded cryptographic hash of a subset of a data block computed by a repository.
 It is used to challenge a repository to prove that it faithfully keeps a data block.

 The digest request contains the id of the block, a seed, an address, a length (in bytes), and